Charlie Hebdo staff uphold ‘fight for liberty’ at trial over massacre

 But Nicolino’s mood turned bitter as he told of working conditions at Charlie now: six armoured doors, metal detectors, airlock rooms, police escorts who point their guns at surrounding windows when he walks in the street.
 “We are living under siege, and nobody cares,” he said.

 Islamism is a form of totalitarianism, Nicolino insisted.
-French intellectuals who called Charlie racist and Islamophobic “are not the direct cause of the attack, but they prepared the ground for it.
+French intellectuals who called the satirical newspaper racist and Islamophobic “are not the direct cause of the attack, but they prepared the ground for it.
 I will never, never, never forgive them”.

 Laurent Sourisseau, known as Ris, a cartoonist and the editor-in-chief of Charlie Hebdo, continued Nicolino’s outburst against “religious totalitarianism, fundamentalism” and “intellectuals who justify it”.